Susan Pinker: Awards

 Her 2008 book, The Sexual Paradox, was awarded the William James Book Award by the American Psychological Association in 2009.
 Her 2014 book, The Village Effect, was selected as an Apple Nonfiction Best Pick in 2014.

 In 2014, Susan was given the Holden Award by the International Society for Intelligence Research.
 In 2015 she was a Poynter Fellow in Journalism at Yale University.

 Her writing has also been recognized in awards from the Canadian Medical Association (2000), the Professional Writing Association of Canada (2002, 2010), and she has been nominated for the John Alexander Media Award (2000), the Aventis Pasteur Medal for Excellence in Health Research Journalism (1999), the YWCA Woman of Distinction Award (2007), and the BC National Award for Canadian Non-Fiction (2009).

 Personal life

 Pinker is married and has three children.
 She lives in Montreal.
+She is Jewish and attends Congregation Dorshei Emet in Hampstead, Quebec.
 She is the sister of evolutionary psychologist Steven Pinker.